John Chaney (basketball, born 1920)

 John Louie Chaney (February 29, 1920 – August 9, 2004) was an American basketball player and coach.
-He played collegiately for Louisiana State University (LSU).
-Upon graduation, John suited up in the National Basketball League and National Basketball Association.
-Teams include the Syracuse Nationals, Tri-Cities Blackhawks and Sheboygan Red Skins.
+He played college basketball for the LSU Tigers.
+Upon graduation, John suited up in the National Basketball League and National Basketball Association (NBA).
+His teams included the Syracuse Nationals, Tri-Cities Blackhawks and Sheboygan Red Skins.

 Following his basketball playing career, Chaney became a men's basketball assistant coach at LSU.
 He played a significant role in the Tigers' 1953 first-ever NCAA Final Four appearance, SEC championship, and 1954 SEC co-championship.